eekaiboon/cb-event-forwarder/README.md

 The events can be saved to a file, delivered to a network service or archived automatically to an Amazon AWS S3 bucket.
 These events can be consumed by any external system that accepts JSON or LEEF, including Splunk and IBM QRadar.

+##Configuration

+The 4.0 Cb Response Event Forwarder has a three part processing pipeline which is specified: in YAML format - with two crucicial parts - input and output.

-The list of events to collect is configurable.
+1) input - this section defines a number of consumers each reading from a specific CbR server messaging bus The list of events to collect is configurable.
 By default all feed and watchlist hits, alerts, binary notifications, and raw sensor events are exported into JSON.
-The configuration file for the connector is stored in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf`.

-The 4.0 Cb Event Forwarder has a three part processing pipeline:

-1) input - this section defines a number of consumers each reading from a specific CbR server messaging bus
+The
 ```
 input:
     cbserver1: